smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ## Traffic Management

 Istio provides means to manage the traffic to particular services.
-This can be either done directly using Istio API, or through the Service Mesh Interface (SMI) that is standardized across various service mesh implementations.
-The SMI adapter must be compatible with the deployed service mesh in order to work properly.
+This can be either done directly over Istio API, or through the [Service Mesh Interface (SMI)](https://smi-spec.io/) that is standardized across various service mesh implementations.
+The SMI adapter must be compatible with the service mesh implementation in order to work properly.

-The examples demonstrated below are based on the `BookInfo` sample that is shipped with Istio (samples/bookinfo/platform/kube/bookinfo.yaml).
-Deploying the `BookInfo` sample application creates a couple of interconnected services as shown in the following figure:
+The following demonstrated examples are based on the [BookInfo sample application](https://istio.io/latest/docs/examples/bookinfo/) that is shipped by default with the Istio software package.
+Deploying the BookInfo sample application creates a couple of interconnected services as shown in the following figure:

 ![Book Info Sample Application](./service-mesh-images/kiali-book-info.png)

 _Figure - Book Info Sample Application_

 ### External Access

-In order to access a deployed application in the service mesh from outside the cluster, an ingress `Gateway` is required.
-As defined in (samples/bookinfo/networking/bookinfo-gateway.yaml)
+In order to access a service mesh application from outside the cluster, the [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) needs to be deployed.
+The following `Gateway` specs are extracted from the sample [BookInfo Gateway](https://github.com/istio/istio/blob/master/samples/bookinfo/networking/bookinfo-gateway.yaml):

 ```yaml
 apiVersion: networking.istio.io/v1alpha3